apparena/docs/docs/api/040-apps.rst

 GET /apps/:app_id/configs/:config_id
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|   Receive the information of a config values entity of an app specified by :app_id
+|   Receive the information of a config value entity of an app specified by :app_id and :config_id
 |
 |   Available queries:
 |   - fields